lassetotl/fys-stk/project 3/ReadMe.md

 - `Random_Forest_Analysis.ipynb`: Notebook displaying the development of a boosted random forest model for predicting heart disease diagnosis using scikit learn functionalities.
 - `Tensorflow_FFNN.py` :  Python script that imports tensorflow library and performs feed forward neural network.
 There are two function, first function "create_NN" simply performs neural network, while the second function "create_NN_search" performs a grid seatch for optimal architecture.
 - `imports_from_ownFFNN.py` : Python script which is used to import from "Building_own_FFNN.py" as does a grid search for finding optimal hyper-parameters.
+- `bonus/biasvar_analysis`: Python scrips for the bias-variance analysis for OLS, Ridge, FFNN, Decision Trees, and Random Forests.

 ## Tests
 No tests have been made, but it was last ran with the operating system `Ubuntu 22.04 LTS`.